EpochStudio/Galaxies-ToS-Privacy/new/privacy.md

 The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.

 ## Effectiveness

+This Privacy Policy will take full effectiveness on the 1st of April, 2022.